-The yellow color gets darker as the concentration of the urine gets higher.
-Concentration means the proportion of waste products to water in the urine.
+The yellow color darkens as the concentration of the urine increases.
+Concentration refers the proportion of waste products to water.

 What gives urine its healthy yellow color?

-A range of colors can appear in the urine, and some signal a medical problem.
-Many of the possible causes are below, but it is not a complete list.
+This section names many of the possible causes, but it is not a complete list.
 There may be other causes of color changes in the urine.
-It is best for people to take any concerns about urine to a doctor.
+People should take any concerns about unusual urine color to a doctor.

-Diet factors behind orange urine include a high intake of carrots, because of a substance called carotene that these vegetables contain.
-Vitamin C, blackberries, beetroot, or rhubarb can also have an effect.
+Dietary factors behind orange urine include a high intake of carrots, as a substance called carotene that these vegetables contain can impact urine color.
+Vitamin C, blackberries, beetroot, and rhubarb can also have this effect.

 Harmless causes of redness in the urine include beetroot or blackberries in the diet.

-- Antibiotics such as metronidazole (e.g. Flagyl) and nitrofurantoin (e.g. Furadantin)
+- antibiotics, such as metronidazole (Flagyl) and nitrofurantoin (Furadantin)

 Deep purple urine